dicomsmart/slate/source/index.html.md

 department | Administrative ID of Department | Yes, if the token used is restricted to a Department this ID has to match it code | Administrative ID of the requested procedure.
-It has to match an existing and active procedure | Yes laterality | Laterality information, R_LAT or L_LAT | No placerOrderNumber | This number must uniquely identify this particular requested study. | Yes comments | The Comments attribute is intended to transmit non-structured information, which can be displayed to the operator of the Modality. | No price | Format ####.## | No patientId | Patient ID. | No otherId | Alternative Patient ID. | No givenName | Patient Name. | Yes familyName | Patient Last Name. | Yes birthdate | Patient Birthdate, format yyyyMMdd. | Yes email | Patient email address.
-Make sure it is a valid email address. | No phone | Patient phone number. | No address | Patient Address. | No sex | Possible Values F, M or O. | No, defaults to F controlNumber | A number used to group similar worklist items, like requested studies belonging to the same patient's visit. | No
+It has to match an existing and active procedure | Yes laterality | Laterality information, R_LAT or L_LAT | No placerOrderNumber | This number must uniquely identify this particular requested study | Yes comments | The Comments attribute is intended to transmit non-structured information, which can be displayed to the operator of the Modality | No price | Format ####.## | No patientId | Patient ID | No otherId | Alternative Patient ID | No givenName | Patient Name | Yes familyName | Patient Last Name | Yes birthdate | Patient Birthdate, format yyyyMMdd | Yes email | Patient email address.
+Make sure it is a valid email address | No phone | Patient phone number | No address | Patient Address | No sex | Possible Values F, M or O | No, defaults to F controlNumber | A number used to group similar worklist items, like requested studies belonging to the same patient's visit | No

 ### Errors

 Code | Meaning
 ---- | -------
 401 Unauthorized | Invalid token or secret.
-This could also be returned if the used token is limited to one Department and the worklist entry being created belongs to a different one.
+This could also be returned if the used token is limited to one Department and the worklist entry being created belongs to a different one
 400 Bad Request | Unable to process the request, probably due to some validation error.
-The message will contain more information.
+The message will contain more information
-422 Unprocessable Entity | This will be returned if an existing worklist entry or study already has that placer order number.
+422 Unprocessable Entity | This will be returned if an existing worklist entry or study already has that placer order number

 ## Discontinuing